 If you take proper care of the tank it won’t be smelly.
-You need to change the water, remove waste, vacuum the substrate, clean plants, and regularly clean the filter.
+You need to change the water, remove waste, vacuum the substrate (we have reviewed some good vacuums here), clean plants, and regularly clean the filter.
 In all reality, your turtle tank may smell a little bit, but with proper cleaning it won’t be too bad.

 5. What Kind Of Plants Should I Put In The Tank?